 My NTRP was bumped down and I am disappointed.
 Any advice?

 Don’t worry about it.
 You can always play up and stick with your team or you can use Tennis Connect to find a new team.
-If you are looking for opportunities to improve, don’t forget to check out our Stroke of the Week videos for tips on improving your game or email firstname.lastname@example.org if you’re interested in connecting with a teaching professional in your area.
+If you are looking for opportunities to improve, don’t forget to check out our Quick Tips Videos for tips on improving your game or email firstname.lastname@example.org if you’re interested in connecting with a teaching professional in your area.

 My teammate was bumped up and my rating didn’t change despite having a better record.
 Why?